 - Downloaded the Walmart Savings Catcher App to save on groceries

 - Made a complete meal plan and used alot of items already in the freezer and pantry

 - Made lunches for my husband and older daughter while they were in town (an hour away) at dance practices each day (instead of them eating out)

-- Analyzed all the small $5-$10 monthly subscriptions that have added up and cancelled several that we didn’t “need”
+- Analyzed all the small $5-$10 monthly subscriptions that have added up and canceled several that we didn't “need”

 “And my God will meet all your needs according to the riches of his glory in Christ Jesus”

 Should I Put My Children in Daycare, Mothers Day Out, or Private School?

 YOU CAN if you want to.
 I sincerely believe God impresses upon our hearts what we need to do with each child and in each season of our lives.